480-300-2635

 cognitive behavioral therapy tips

 As a Scottsdale therapist working with clients around the holidays, I often notice trends in clients experiencing increased stress and anxiety.
-Frequently, my clients ask me about negative emotions they see during the holidays – a time of year when we are all trying to feel more joyous and grateful.
+Frequently, my clients ask me about negative emotions they feel this time of the year – feelings like guilt, shame, depression, exhaustion, and loneliness, just to name a few.
+The holidays are a time of year when we are all trying to feel more joyous and grateful.
+I’m here to let you know that if trying is as far as you get, you’re not alone.

-The holidays can be stressful and joyous so let’s get to the joyous part as fast as possible.
+Since the latest studies in 2024 show us that 9/10 people fall into the stressed out during the holidays category, and since you probably found this article because you’re currently looking for solutions to your stress, let’s get to the joyous part as fast as possible.
 Cognitive behavioral therapy (CBT) helps us identify a problem thought or feeling before turning it into a problem behavior or action.
 CBT focuses on coping skills, helping us move out of bah-humbug and into holiday joy.

 Cognitive behavioral therapy can help with so many conditions.
-CBT for anxiety, CBT for depression, and CBT for OCD are just three of many conditions that CBT therapy can improve.
+CBT for anxiety, CBT for depression, and CBT for OCD are just three of the many conditions that CBT therapy can improve.
+Let’s dive in a little deeper.

 Here are 5 Cognitive Behavioral Therapy tools that will help you get through the holidays with a little less stress.